Current Job Openings

 Qualifications and Requirements:

-2. Proven experience in women's protection and case management, preferably in a refugee or humanitarian context.
+2. Proven experience in child protection, and case management, preferably in a refugee or humanitarian context.

 Professional StandardsThe SDF workers must adhere to the values and principles outlined in SDF Way - Standards for Professional Conduct.
 These are Integrity, Service, Accountability, and Equity.
 In accordance with these values, the SDF operates and enforces policies on Beneficiary Protection from Exploitation and Abuse, Child Safeguarding, Anti Workplace Harassment, Fiscal Integrity Anti-Retaliation, and Combating Trafficking in Persons.